-- 1 This policy applies to applications for Huntington Primary Academy. - 2 This policy applies in the primary admissions round, that is when applying for a place in Reception as the normal year of entry to start primary school for the first time.
-It does not apply to 'in-year' applications for a place at a primary or infant school.
-In-year admissions are those that are made either during the school year, or for admission into year groups other than the normal year of entry.
-More information on in-year admissions can be found in the City of York In-Year Admissions Policy. - 3 The Published Admission Number (PAN) is the number of pupils itis intended to admit into the first year group of school.
-This number for 2023 2024 is 60 places. - 4 This policy complies with and operates within the City of York Coordinated Admissions Scheme for Primary and Infant Schools in the City of York Local Authority area.
-The admission authority for Huntington Primary Academy is the Academy Trust of the academy. - 5 In-year admissions are those that are made either during the school year, or for admission into year groups other than the normal year of entry.
+- 1.2 This policy applies in the primary admissions round, that is when applying for a place in Reception as the normal year of entry to start primary school for the first time.

+- 1.3 The Published Admission Number (PAN) is the number of pupils it is intended to admit into the first year group of school.
+This number differs for each school and for 2023 2024 these PANs are:

+- for Acomb Primary School, 45 places

+- for Badger Hill Primary School, 30 places

+- for Clifton with Rawcliffe Primary School, 90 places

+- for Hempland Primary School, 60 places

+- for New Earswick Primary School, 30 places

+- for Rufforth Primary School, 15 places

+- for Tang Hall Primary School, 30 places

+- 1.4 This policy complies with and operates within the City of York Coordinated Admissions Scheme for Primary and Infant Schools in the City of York Local Authority area.
+The admission authority for these schools is the trust board of the Pathfinder Multi Academy Trust.

+- 1.5 In-year admissions are those that are made either during the school year, or for admission into year groups other than the normal year of entry.
 Where applications for an in-year place are received, whether a place can be offered will depend upon the availability of places in the relevant class/year group.
-If there are more applications for a place than places available, then the oversubscription criteria as in Section B of this policy will be applied to ascertain which child is most entitled to a place. - 6 The admission of children into the Reception year at a primary school is a completely separate process to nursery admissions.
-Attendance at a particular nursery class or early years provider does not give a child any priority within the admissions policy for admission to primary school, even if the school and nursery are located on the same premises or run by the school itself.
+If there are more applications for a place than places available, then the oversubscription criteria as in Section 3 of this policy will be applied to ascertain which child is most entitled to a place.
+Applications should be made no earlier than 20 school days before the school place is required.

-- 7 Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the City of York Guide for Parents which is available at www.york.gov.uk/guideforparents or upon request from the City of York School Services team.
-It is recommended that all applicants consider the information in the Guide for Parents before making an application. - 8 The admission of children with an Education, Health and Care plan are covered by different admission regulations.
-Following negotiation, if Huntington Primary Academy has been named, a place will be allocated for these children before considering other applications.
+- 1.6 The admission of children into the Reception year at a primary school is a completely separate process to nursery admissions.
+Attendance at a particular nursery class or early years provider does not give a child any priority within the admissions policy for admission to primary school, even if the school and nursery are located on the same premises or run by the school itself. - 1.7 Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the City of York Guide for Parents which is available at www.york.gov.uk/guideforparents or upon request from the City of York School Services team.
+It is recommended that all applicants consider the information in the Guide for Parents before making an application. - 1.8 The admission of children with an Education, Health and Care plan are covered by different admission regulations.
+Following negotiation, if a school within Pathfinder Multi Academy Trust has been named, a place will be allocated for these children before considering other applications.

-A Admissions into Reception
+2 Admission into Reception

-- 1 Children will normally be admitted into the year group relevant to the child's age and will start full-time in the school year they turn five.
-All children will be offered the opportunity of a full time place from September in the year of entry. - 2 This policy includes an option of 'delayed entry'.
+- 2.1 Children will normally be admitted into the year group relevant to the child's age and will start full-time in the school year they turn five.
+All children will be offered the opportunity of a full-time place from September in the year of entry. - 2.2 This policy includes an option of 'delayed entry'.
 This means that parent/carers may secure a place at a school under the normal admission arrangements but choose to postpone their child's admission to school, as long as their admission is not delayed beyond the point at which they reach compulsory school age.
 A child normally reaches compulsory school age at the start of the term following their fifth birthday.
 The table below sets out the position: